Albrtito/ObsidianNotes/02 - Atomic/1728027800 - Network congestion.md

 ### Cons:

 **What to do when starting a new flow?:**
-1. We can start really conservative, **start with a window of 1**
+1. We can start really conservative, **start with a window of 1**.
+   But one is to little, we’ll be incrementing for forever
-2. Estimate an RTT based on the speed of the li
+2. Estimate an RTT based on the speed of the link we have.
+   But this is to much, se can disturb other users.
+**Solution:** We’ll perform an exponential incrementation.
+Start with 1 packet and double it each time.
+1-2-4-8 -..-.
+We call this method **slow start**

+### Detection of the packet loss:
+We an detect loss packets in two different ways, one of them is by **duplicate acks** and the other is **packet timeouts**.
+We’ll react differently in each case:

++ Dup

 ***